AzharShakeel/AzharShakeel/README.md

 <table>
 <tr>
 <td width="60">🐍</td>
 <td><strong>Python.
 Primary.
 Always.</strong><br/>Not a preference — a precision instrument.
-Every AI pipeline, orchestration layer, algorithmic engine, and production backend is written in Python.
-The stack may vary at the edges.
-The core never does.</td>
+Every pipeline, orchestration layer, algorithmic engine, and production backend runs on it.
+The edges may shift.
+The core never moves.</td>
 </tr>
 </table>